roboracingleague/robodrone/README.md

 ### 1.2 Assembly
 #### 1.2.1 Motors and ESC
 Mount motors and ESC on each arm and solder the wires.
-Beware to invert wiring of motor 1 and 2 (they spin counteclockrwise).
+Beware to invert wiring of motor 1 and 2 (they spin counterclockwise).

 <img src="img/QuadRotorX.svg" width="200">